sftcd/openssl/esnistuff/design.md

 which just tests the ESNI APIs directly.
 That should become some kind of unit test in the main build, and needs error cases added.

+### Server-side code

+For now, all that exists is [mk_esnikeys.c](./mk_esnikeys.c), a simple command line tool to generate a key pair and store the public in ESNIKeys format as per I-D -02.
+That's pretty limited (by design), it's usage explains most of
+it:

+			$ ./mk_esnikeys
+			Create an ESNIKeys data structure as per draft-ietf-tls-esni-02
+			Usage:
+				./mk_esnikeys [-o <fname>] [-p <privfname>] [-d duration]
+			where:
+			-o specifies the output file name for the base64-encoded ESNIKeys (default: ./esnikeys.pub) -p specifies the output file name for the corresponding private key (default: ./esnikeys.priv) -d duration, specifies the duration in seconds from now, for which the public should be valid (default: 1 week)

+			If <privfname> exists already and contains an appropriate value, then that key will be used without change.
+			There is no support for options - we just support TLS_AES_128_GCM_SHA256, X5519 and no extensions.
+			Fix that if you like:-)

+The private key is in PEM format.
+(I'm not v. familiar with PEM format for X25519 but hopefully it's portable, I've a TODO: to check.)
+For now the public key is the binary form of ESNIKeys so needs to be base64 encoded before being put in a zone file.
+I've yet to test that these are good keys - have just generated and formatted 'em so far.
+This should likely go into some tools or utils directory, not sure yet.

 ### APIs

 [Here's](./api.md) what moxygen produces from what doxygen produces (with a bit of sed